laumbourassa/ezcb/README.md

 Customize behavior by defining these macros before including ezcb.h:

-- EZCB_NO_MALLOC — Disable dynamic allocation and use static tables.
+- EZCB_NO_MALLOC - Disable dynamic allocation and use static tables.
-  - If defined, set EZCB_MAX_BUCKETS and EZCB_MAX_NODES to tune memory usage.
+- EZCB_MAX_BUCKETS - Number of hash buckets when EZCB_NO_MALLOC is enabled (default 32).
-- EZCB_MAX_BUCKETS — Number of hash buckets when EZCB_NO_MALLOC is enabled (default 32).
+- EZCB_MAX_NODES - Number of nodes when EZCB_NO_MALLOC is enabled (default 64).
-- EZCB_MAX_NODES — Number of nodes when EZCB_NO_MALLOC is enabled (default 64).
+- EZCB_MAX_TRIGGER_LENGTH - Size of the trigger buffer when EZCB_NO_MALLOC is enabled (default 32).
-- EZCB_MAX_TRIGGER_LENGTH — Size of the trigger buffer when EZCB_NO_MALLOC is enabled (default 32).
+- EZCB_ENABLE_ISR - Enable ISR-safe trigger queue and dispatch.
-- EZCB_ENABLE_ISR — Enable ISR-safe trigger queue and dispatch.
+- EZCB_EVENT_QUEUE_SIZE - Size of ISR event queue when EZCB_ENABLE_ISR is defined (default 16).
-- EZCB_EVENT_QUEUE_SIZE — Size of ISR event queue when EZCB_ENABLE_ISR is defined (default 16).
+- EZCB_THREAD_SAFE - Enable mutexes for EZCB.

 Example: